 Repair cost approximations are only subjective evaluations of probable cost and as such should always be double checked by the client by requesting estimates from the appropriate contractors for client's particular home.
 The entire inspection and report are also furnished on an "opinion only" basis.
 Expect different opinions from different persons and expect at least some of those who are interested in selling you a product or service to potentially be rendering a subjective or biased opinion.
 If the client feels that the inspector who conducted the inspection did not conform to the standards expected of an inspector the client hereby agrees and guarantees to immediately notify the company's office in writing by certified mail to the company's P.O.
-Box or other official address - describing which items are involved, the nature of the problem and the circumstances giving rise to the problem - and to allow the company to send individuals to evaluate the clients' complaint on-site prior to the client to provide such notification to the company or failure of the client to allow such an evaluation prior to making or contracting for repairs shall eliminate any liability on the part of the company or the inspector.
+Box or other official address - describing which items are involved, the nature of the problem and the circumstances giving rise to the problem - and to allow the company to send individuals to evaluate the clients' complaint on-site prior to the client making any repairs or agreeing to pay a contractor (or other person) for any repairs or disturbing any items related to the complaint.
+Failure of the client to provide such notification to the company or the inspector.
 This is a condition precedent to client's claim.
-If a dispute arises the parties agree to submit the issue to binding arbitration in accordance with the Construction Industry Arbitration Rules of the American Arbitration Any such or other claim shall be waived unless the demand for arbitration shall be made within two years from the inspection date.
+If a dispute arises the parties agree to submit the issue to binding arbitration in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association.
+Any such or other claim shall be waived unless the demand for arbitration shall be made within two years from the inspection date.
 The parties also agree that the arbitrator must be a member of the American Society of Home Inspector at the time of selection.
 A good faith effort to select such an arbitrator will be made by both parties and, in the event the parties cannot agree on an arbitrator, the dispute will be submitted to the American Arbitration